 If your child is unable to comprehend simple concepts like counting or what common objects are, it may be a sign of an underlying condition.
 Other telltale signs including being unable to understand easy instructions or refusing to dress properly, sleep or use the restroom.

-Your 47 month old child will also mature emotionally.
+Your 3-year-and-11-month-old child will also mature emotionally.
 The main sign that shows his emotional growth would be less frequent outbursts while at preschool or at home.

 With time, your preschooler will also begin caring and thinking for family and friends, maybe by hugging them intentionally or doing something good for them.
 He will also become better at expressing what he’s feeling, changing his facial expressions to show that he’s sad, angry, happy or bored.